EU avoids Brexit crash, sets new date for 12 April

 ... or join as a group

-With only eight days until the UK's original date for leaving the EU on 29 March, British lawmakers already voted twice to reject the withdrawal agreement negotiated by May's government and the EU.
+With only eight days until the UK's original date for leaving the EU on 29 March, British lawmakers have already voted twice comprehensively to reject the withdrawal agreement negotiated by May's government and the EU, by 230 and 149 votes respectively.

-EU-27 leaders decided that if May manages to push through the deal next week, they would extend the cut-off date until 22 May to prepare for the amicable divorce.
+EU-27 leaders decided that if May manages to push through the deal next week, they would extend the cut-off date until 22 May to allow legal and legislative time to prepare for an amicable divorce under the agreed deal.

-If the deal fails, London has until 12 April to come up with a new strategy.
-That could entail leaving without a deal, revoking Article 50 and stop the divorce procedure, or ask for a longer extension which would require the UK to participate in EU elections in May.
+But if the deal fails, London has until 12 April to come up with a new strategy.

+That could entail leaving without a deal, revoking Article 50 and thereby stopping Brexit, or asking for a longer extension - which would require the UK to participate in EU elections in May.

 "What this means in practice is that, until that date, all options will remain open, and the cliff-edge date will be delayed," EU council president Donald Tusk said after the meeting.